-Fat Tails In Monte Carlo Analysis vs Safe Withdrawal Rates
+Does Monte Carlo Analysis Actually Overstate Tail Risk In Retirement Projections?

 As the results show, when long-term real returns are reduced to just 2%, then 50 percent of all Monte Carlo trials end up being worse than anything that has ever actually happened in history.
 In other words, assuming 2% real returns in Monte Carlo analysis may imply there is a 50% probability of a long-term path worse than the Great Depression or the stagflationary 1970s!
 The full comparison at various percentiles is included below.

-And for those who assume the worse end of Blanchett, Finke, and Pfau’s spectrum – with real returns at 0% – then Monte Carlo analysis would show that 82% of Monte Carlo trials are worse than anything that has ever happened in US history!
+And for those who assume the low end of Blanchett, Finke, and Pfau’s spectrum – with real returns at 0% – then Monte Carlo analysis would show that 82% of Monte Carlo trials are worse than anything that has ever happened in US history!

 Notably, this doesn’t mean that the alternative of ignoring today’s low yields and high valuation is better.
 But it is important to understand the full impact of reduced return assumptions in a Monte Carlo analysis, particularly recognizing that Monte Carlo analysis already projects more long-term tail risk by not accounting for mean reversion.
 And, thanks to mean-reversion, it may be the case that even reduced 10-year returns don’t necessarily imply dramatic reductions to 30-year returns, though the sequence remains important.
 Ideally, Monte Carlo analysis tools would allow a combination – such as reduced real returns for 10 years, followed by normalized returns with mean reversion – but, unfortunately, no financial planning software is yet built to provide such regime-based Monte Carlo projections.

 The bottom line, though, is simply to recognize that despite the common criticism that Monte Carlo analysis and normal distributions understate “fat tails”, when it comes to long-term retirement projections, typical Monte Carlo assumptions actually overstate extreme outcomes relative to historical returns due to the failure to account for mean reversion – yielding a material number of projections that are worse (or better) than any sequence that has actually occurred in history.
-Or, viewed another way, Monte Carlo analysis may actually project worse returns than relying on a 4% safe withdrawal rate, and choosing a Monte Carlo analysis with a 95% probability of success may actually be more aggressive than using the 4% rule!
+Or, viewed another way, Monte Carlo analysis may actually project worse returns than those underlying the 4% safe withdrawal rate research, and choosing a Monte Carlo analysis with a 95% probability of success may unnecessarily constrain a retiree’s spending by failing to account for the reality that bear markets do eventually fall enough that stocks get cheaper and begin to recover!

 Which means, perhaps it’s time for financial planning software to do a better job of either allowing advisors to do retirement projections showing actual historical return sequences, or better show what the range of returns really are within a Monte Carlo analysis, in order to help prospective retirees understand just what a 95% Monte Carlo “probability of success” really means!